 Given the popularity of facial hair – and some men’s disappointment at what, if anything, emerges from their chins when they try to grow some – it was inevitable that beard transplants would grow in popularity once the craze really kicked in.

 In fact, according to a poll by WhatClinic.com, surgeons saw a 72 per cent rise in enquiries about beard transplants in 2014.
 There was a 21 per cent increase in enquiries about pubic hair transplants too, but let’s leave that one for another time.

-A transplant is a long-term solution to patchiness in your beard.
+A transplant is a long-term solution to a patchy beard.
 Or maybe you have very little facial fuzz and just want a bushier, thicker beard.